BurnP3/BurnP3Plus/linux_tutorial.md

 **RHEL / Rocky Linux / Fedora**

 On Red Hat-based systems, Mono is installed via an RPM repository.
-Follow the official instructions for your distribution at [mono-project.com/download/stable](https://www.mono-project.com/download/stable/){:target="_blank"} — the steps vary slightly between RHEL versions.
+Follow the official instructions for your distribution at <a href="https://www.mono-project.com/download/stable/" target="_blank">mono-project.com/download/stable</a>; the steps vary slightly between RHEL versions.

 > **Other distributions (Arch, openSUSE, etc.):** Use your distribution's package manager to install `mono-complete` or an equivalent package.
 Refer to the Mono project documentation for distro-specific guidance.